California Nutrition Incentive Program

 Phase 1 of the program provides nutrition incentives to CalFresh shoppers who purchase California grown fruits and vegetables at Certified Farmers Markets and mobile markets.
 For every CalFresh benefit dollar they spend, CalFresh shoppers receive an additional dollar that can be spent on fruits and vegetables at the market, within set parameters.
 Any CalFresh shopper can benefit from the program simply by spending their benefits at participating Certified Farmers Markets.
 The incentive is intended to encourage CalFresh shoppers to purchase healthy food and empower them to increase their consumption of fruits and vegetables.
 To find farmers’ markets participating in CNIP/Market Match, please visit the Ecology Centers’ Farmers Market Finder

-In summer of 2018, CNIP will expand to offer incentives to low-income seniors participating in the Senior Farmers Market Nutrition Program, WIC families, and CalFresh shoppers at a variety of additional retail outlets, including neighborhood retail stores, Community Supported Agriculture programs, and Certified Farmers Markets.
+In summer of 2018, CNIP expanded and began offering incentives to low-income seniors participating in the Senior Farmers Market Nutrition Program, WIC families, and CalFresh shoppers at a variety of additional retail outlets, including neighborhood retail stores, Community Supported Agriculture programs, and Certified Farmers Markets.

 The California Nutrition Incentive Program is made possible through a robust public-private funding structure—including a federal Food Insecurity Nutrition Incentive grant, state general funds, Supplemental Nutrition Assistance Program Education SNAP-Ed (the federally funded nutrition education program for SNAP and SNAP eligible consumers) funds, and local partner support, including private donations, grants and in-kind contributions.

 CNIP Expansion Partners